EspressoSystems/espresso/model/set_merkle_tree_spec.md

 Conceptually, if we walk down the ideal tree to where `elem` would get inserted, we will hit many `ITBranch(l,r)` nodes.
-If we write down the hashes of the oubtrees we don't go into (ie, if insertion goes into r, write down `hash(l)`, and vice versa), this will be `sib_{N-1},...,sib_0`.
+If we write down the hashes of the subtrees we don't go into (ie, if insertion goes into r, write down `hash(l)`, and vice versa), this will be `sib_{N-1},...,sib_0`.

 A proof of exclusion for `elem` is similar, except it is